Becoming a Travel Agent in Utah

 Choosing the Right Host Agency

 Popular host agency options for Utah agents include MainStreet Travel and Yeti Travel!
-Each offers amazing commission prices, support, and a FREE membership!
+Each offers amazing commission prices, support, and a one-time $99 membership fee!
 Take advantage of the opportunity before it’s gone!

-Average hourly rates range from $16-$29 per hour
+• Average hourly wages are estimated at $16-$29 per hour

 Specialization Opportunities